Fabtech logo

 Building maintenance is the backbone of property management, ensuring that assets are well-maintained, occupants are safe and satisfied, and costs are managed effectively.
 Here are some key reasons why it’s important:

 • Asset management: It’s crucial to preserve the value and functionality of your property.
-Regular maintenance of assets like HVAC systems, elevators and generators ensure they operate efficiently and have a longer lifespan, saving you from costly replacements.
+Regular maintenance on assets like HVAC systems, elevators and generators ensures they run efficiently and last longer.

 • Occupant safety (compliance): Maintaining a safe environment is a legal requirement.
 Compliance with safety regulations through routine inspections and maintenance of fire systems, electrical wiring and structural integrity ensures the well-being of occupants.

 • Occupant satisfaction: Happy occupants lead to higher retention rates and positive word-of-mouth.
-By addressing maintenance issues promptly and proactively, you create a comfortable and functional space that enhances satisfaction and promotes a positive reputation.
+Address maintenance issues promptly to create a comfortable space and build a positive reputation.

 • Cost savings: It’s common knowledge that preventive maintenance is far more cost-effective than emergency repairs.
 Regular maintenance and inspections lower the likelihood of unexpected malfunctions or breakdowns, which can be much more costly to repair.